geerlingguy/ansible-role-supervisor/README.md

         - geerlingguy.pip
         - geerlingguy.supervisor

-If you need to use `supervisorctl`, you can either use Ansible's built-in module for management, or run it like so (accounting for the variable path to the configuration directory):
+If you need to use `supervisorctl`, you can either use [Ansible's built-in `supervisorctl` module](http://docs.ansible.com/ansible/supervisorctl_module.html) for management, or run it like so (accounting for the variable path to the configuration directory):

-    supervisorctl -c /etc/supervisor/supervisord.conf status all
+    supervisorctl -c /etc/supervisor/supervisord.conf -u root -p [password] status all

 ## License